 - Planning and Building Services then prepares a report to City Council for consideration when a demolition is proposed.
 All other heritage permit approvals (as new construction, addition) have been delegated to the Director of Planning and Building Services.

-There is currently no fee required to be submitted with a heritage permit application.
+There is an application fee required to be submitted with a heritage permit application.